Kenya Force To Leave For Haiti On June 25: Govt, Police - UrduPoint

 "Preparations are set for the team to depart for Haiti on Tuesday.
 We already have two advance teams that left -- one last week and another one yesterday," a senior police official said.

-It said the Kenyan government did not have the authority to send police officers abroad without a prior agreement.
+It said the Kenyan government had no authority to send police officers abroad without a prior agreement.

 The government secured that agreement on March 1 but a small opposition party in Kenya has filed a fresh lawsuit to try to block it.